iExecBlockchainComputing/iexec-doc/poco-brokering.rst

 - ``volume`` Number of run authorized (by this order).

-- ``tag`` Special requierements of the application (see `tag`_).
+- ``tag`` Special requirements for the application (see `tag`_).

 - ``datasetrestrict`` Matching restrictions.
 Dataset or group of datasets that can be matched.
-Leave null value to disable check.
+Let null value to disable check.

 - ``workerpoolrestrict`` Matching restrictions.
 Workerpool or group of workerpools that can be matched.
-Leave null value to disable check.
+Let null value to disable check.

 - ``requesterrestrict`` Matching restrictions.
 Requester or group of requesters that can be matched.
-Leave null value to disable check.
+Let null value to disable check.

 - ``salt`` A random value to ensure order uniqueness.